mounicavce/BEE/index.md

 # <a name="description">Objectives</a>

-  This course is intended to introduce the basic concepts of Electric Circuits, Machines, Diodes and Rectifiers to Mechanical Engineering students.
-This course makes the student to understand the basics of Network theorems and its applications.
-The operation and performance of D.C.
-Machines (Motors and Generators) will be exposed to the students theoretically and practically.
-Also, the students are made to have awareness about the AC fundamentals, electronic devices and digital systems.
-Being an integrated course, the students will realize the theoretical concepts studied in the course by conducting experiments in the laboratory using hardware.
+  Basic Electrical Engineering is a theory course intended to enhance the knowledge of students in electric circuits, DC and AC machines and develop analytical skills.
+The course addresses the underlying concepts and methods behind Electrical Engineering.
+The course presents the knowledge of the Electrical Engineering, basic principles, types of electrical circuit and network theorems.
+The principle and operating conditions of D.C.
+Machines (Motor and Generator), Transformers, Induction Motors and alternators will be discussed.

 ## <a name="outcomes">Course Outcomes</a>